-Sony plans to launch an online video download service next year, according to reports in both the
+Sony plans to launch an online video download service next year, according to reports in both the Financial Times and The Wall Street Journal newspapers.

 The service has been developed by Sony Pictures Home Entertainment and will allow users to download movies via a computer and store them on MemoryStick memory cards for viewing on the PlayStation Portable (PSP) handheld games device, said the Financial Times.